Woman checking phone wearing active wear

 Here's the kicker: stress puts a higher demand on the nutrients that help us cope, like magnesium, vitamin B6, and vitamin C. These three nutrients have fast-acting effects, which can help to balance your stress response when you feel less-than-resilient.

 In this article, we share three reasons you need magnesium, vitamin B6, and vitamin C when dealing with stress.
-But first, let’s understand the issues caused by chronic stress.
+Click here to skip straight to the three reasons, keep reading on to understand how chronic stress impacts your magnesium levels.

 Acute stress helps us spring into action with a short-term spike in cortisol.
 However, elevated cortisol can deplete the body’s resources when stress becomes chronic, impacting our nutritional balance and ability to cope with stress.